enthought/mayavi/docs/source/application.rst

    Tube
           Turns lines into tubes.

+   UserDefined
+          This filter lets the user define their own filter dynamically/interactively.
+It is like `FilterBase` but allows a user to specify the class without writing any code.

+   Vorticity
+          This filter computes the vorticity of an input vector field.
+          For convenience, the filter allows one to optionally pass-through the given input vector field.
+The filter also allows the user to show the component of the vorticity along a particular cartesian co-ordinate axes.
+It produces point data on output which is ready to visualize.

    WarpScalar
           Warps the input data along a particular direction (either the normals or a specified direction) with a